eldarhasanov079/pl-interactive-graph-v2/README.md

 Wait for <ins>http://localhost:3000</ins> to appear and click on it.

 ### **4. Load From Disk**
-Click "Load From Disk" In the top right corner.
+Click "Load From Disk" in the top right corner and wait for it to run.

 ### **5. You are all set!**
 Try some of the example questions.
 Try changing their XML, or create your own questions (more information in the elements/pl-interactive-graph folder's README.md)